-- A historical ethnographic analysis of the social construction of the design and promotion of drip irrigation, analyzing how the hopes and ideas of different actors become embodied in the technology.
+- A historical ethnographic analysis of the social construction of the design and promotion of drip irrigation, analysing how the hopes and ideas of different actors become embodied in the technology.

 - A multi-country comparison of the adoption of this technology, looking at different ways in which technical and social-cultural elements become aligned in hydrosocial networks.

-- Two in-depth studies of the impacts of drip irrigation at different scales in Morocco and Burkina Faso, analyzing benefits and costs and how these are distributed.
+- Two in-depth studies of the impacts of drip irrigation at different scales in Morocco and Burkina Faso, analysing benefits and costs and how these are distributed.

 - A meta-level ethical discussion about the desirability of the changes and development drip entails.

-The program is worked out through 3 PhD researches and a team of researchers:
+The programme is worked out through three PhD researches and a team of researchers: